MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 # Azure resource organization in multitenant solutions

 Azure provides many options for organizing your resources.
 In a multitenant solution, there are specific tradeoffs to consider when you plan your resource organization strategy.
-On this page, we review two core elements of your resource organization approach: tenant isolation and scale-out across multiple resources.
+In this article, we review two core elements of organizing your Azure resources: tenant isolation and scale-out across multiple resources.
+We also describe how to work with Azure's resource limits and quotas, and how to scale your solution beyond these limits.

 ## Key considerations and requirements

 ### Tenant isolation requirements

-When you deploy a multitenant solution in Azure, you need to determine whether you dedicate resources to each tenant or if you share resources between multiple tenants.
-Throughout the multitenancy approaches and [service-specific guidance](../service/overview.md) sections of this series, we describe the options and their trade-offs for many categories of resources.
-In general, though, there are a range of options for *tenant isolation*.
+When you deploy a multitenant solution in Azure, you need to determine whether to dedicate resources to each tenant or to share resources between multiple tenants.
+Throughout the multitenancy approaches and [service-specific guidance](../service/overview.md) sections of this series, we describe the options and trade-offs for many categories of resources.
+In general, there are a range of options for *tenant isolation*.
 Review [Tenancy models to consider for a multitenant solution](../considerations/tenancy-models.md) for more information on the factors that influence the isolation model decision.

 ### Scale

 Most Azure resources, as well as resource groups and subscriptions, impose limits that can affect your ability to scale.
-You might need to consider *scaling out* or *bin packing* to ensure you can meet the number of tenants you plan to grow to, or the level of load you expect to receive.
+You might need to consider *scaling out* or *bin packing* to ensure you can meet the number of tenants you plan to support, or the level of load you expect to receive.

 If you know with certainty that you won't grow to large numbers of tenants or large levels of load, you don't need to overengineer your scale-out plan, and likely don't need to do anything special.
-But if you plan for your solution to grow, carefully consider your scale-out plan and ensure that you architect for scale by following the guidance on this page.
+But if you plan for your solution to grow, carefully consider your scale-out plan and ensure that you architect for scale by following the guidance in this article.

 If you have an automated deployment process and need to scale across resources, you need to determine how you'll deploy and assign tenants across multiple resource instances.
 For example, how will you detect that you're approaching the number of tenants that can be assigned to a specific resource?
 Will you plan to deploy new resources as you need them (*just in time*), or will you deploy a pool of resources *ahead of time* so they're ready for you to use when you need them?